Adding & Viewing Animals

-As described in our Rules, ads for live animals must display each and every exact animal for sale in the ad's photograph(s) unless the Representative Photos feature is used by unchecking the box next to quantity for "Exact Items are All Pictured".
-A representative photo is any picture that does not show the actual animal or animals being sold.
+As described in our Rules, ads for live animals must display each and every exact animal for sale in the ad's photograph(s) unless the Example Photos feature is used by unchecking the box next to quantity for "Exact Items are All Pictured".
+An Example Photo is any picture that does not show the actual animal or animals being sold.
 This includes stock photos, photos of a similar animal from the seller's collection, or a sibling of the animal.

-We generally discourage the use of representative photos because every animal is unique and buyers want to see the exact animal before they purchase.
-In addition, failing to clearly disclose the use of representative photos is misleading if not dishonest, and will often result in very upset buyers.
+We generally discourage the use of Example Photos because every animal is unique and buyers want to see the exact animal before they purchase.
+In addition, failing to clearly disclose the use of Example Photos is misleading if not dishonest, and will often result in very upset buyers.
 On the other hand, we understand that it is more convenient for sellers to sometimes advertise multiple animals through a single ad without taking individual photos upfront.
 For these reasons, our policy is a compromise.
-We allow representative photos for a limited number of categories, which we clearly communicate to buyers, but limit their usage to a subset of our members.
+We allow Example Photos for a limited number of categories, which we clearly communicate to buyers, but limit their usage to a subset of our members.

 Videos are one of the best ways to set yourself apart from the competition.
 Standard and higher memberships can provide videos to feature their store as well as specific ads.
 Ad videos should be sure to include that specific animal, not just a generic video.

 Videos can be hosted on either a free YouTube or Vimeo account.
 Just paste the video URL into the Store or Ad page.

 - With Youtube, from the video page, click "share" then "embedded" and that URL: